GatitoMimoso00/3D-Fighting-Camera/README.md

 >We can take Vector A like *CamtoCenter_vector* and Vector B like *PJ1Cam_vector*, their Y component are 0.
 >The Vector AxB is the cross product *PJ1_crossed*, its Horizontal Components (X and Z) are 0.

-# Next Adittion for future ver 3.0
+# Next Adittion for future versions
-Camera shake for game feeling!
+*Camera shake for game feeling
+*Allowing Custom Cinematic Camera Sequences for special situations like: throws, ultis, knockdowns, special attacks, etc...